How to use Instagram for Customer Support inside Intercom

 How does Instagram support connect to the rest of the support operation?

-The reason Instagram works so well as a support channel inside Intercom isn't just the individual features.
-It's that Instagram stops being a separate operation entirely.
+The reason Instagram works so well as a support channel inside Intercom is that it stops being a separate operation entirely.

-For customers, the experience is seamless.
+For customers, the experience is smooth.
 They're messaging on Instagram.
 They get timely, informed replies.
 They never know or care that the team is working from a support tool like Intercom.

-For the team, Instagram becomes a channel they can actually be accountable for, with ownership, tooling, and reporting in place, instead of a messaging channel they're doing their best to keep up with on the side.
+For the team, Instagram becomes a channel they can actually be accountable for, with ownership, tooling, and reporting in place.